coltonbooth/CoreChainDB/docs/root/source/installation/node-setup/corechaindb-cli.md

 <!---
 Copyright © 2020 Interplanetary Database Association e.V.,
-BigchainDB and IPDB software contributors.
+corechaindb and IPDB software contributors.
 SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
 Code is Apache-2.0 and docs are CC-BY-4.0
 --->

 # Command Line Interface (CLI)

-The command-line command to interact with BigchainDB Server is `corechaindb`.
+The command-line command to interact with corechaindb Server is `corechaindb`.

 ## corechaindb \-\-help